List of Johnny Test characters: Mrs. Hamilton

 Mrs. Hamilton (voiced by Lee Tockar) is the mother of Bling-Bling Boy and Mr. Hamilton's Wife.
 She is very harsh with her son and is always screaming, but is calmed by smooth talk.

 Tim Burnout

 Timothy "Tim" Burnout (voiced by Louis Chirillo in Seasons 1–4, Trevor Devall in Seasons 5–6) is a classmate of Susan and Mary and the former owner of Mr. Mittens.
 He copied the modified genetic structure used by Susan and Mary to enhance Dukey and used it on Mr. Mittens which turned him into an evil villain seeking world domination.
 Despite his lazy personality, Tim is apparently very intelligent as he was able to alter Mr. Mittens (despite stealing the idea).
 His last name refers to the way he acts.

 Lolo

-Lolo (voiced by Ashleigh Ball) is Susan and Mary's midnight blue lab monkey on who they sometimes test their experiments.
+Lolo (voiced by Ashleigh Ball) is Susan and Mary's lab monkey on who they sometimes test their experiments.
 She loves bananas and is somewhat intelligent (possibly due to the sister's tests).
 Lolo has a strange metal hat piece on her head for an unexplained reason.